 (ii) the exponential but already unachievable rising consumption of resources and the current ninety percent global circularity gap due to the delayed implementation of the international agreements, laws, and public demands for an effective and sustainable 'Climate and Environmental Protection' in concert with the enterprise founding tenets from 1989 'Sustainable technical solutions for human and nature by current state-of-the-art technology, overhead cost-cutting, maintenance- and eco-friendly, highly recyclable modular design', and their implementation as per the fine-tuned 'Environmental Protection, Resource Saving, Equipment Support, Maintenance & Overhaul, Usage Period Extension & Recycling Plans' with the freight, energy and pollution-saving on site-exchanges of equipment modules as per the 'ISAP 4 Screws – 5 Minutes and Online Update Principles', and the 'ISAP Equipment Return, Compliance Check & Recycling Service' for the consequent and provable assertion of the 'Circular Economy' as the master key for climate change mitigation and hence the core foundation of all climate and environmental protection-associated business processes [2.3.3 (iii)];

-(iv) The 'ISAP LW&A' and 'ISAP BPAC Systems' are responsible for promptly updated compliance measures with timely updates of this page content and of the binding Enterprise Standards [2.3.1 (i) / 2.3.2 (i)], legally based on the corresponding legal and technical norms, but enterprise-adjusted efficiency improving streamlining regarding the different processes and international locations of the cell production vendor parts partners' enterprises and the mobile 'ISAP LAST Units' [2.4.2].
-In all cases of:
+(iv) The 'ISAP LWA and BPAC Systems' [2.4.1 (iii)] are responsible for promptly updated compliance measures with timely updates of this page content and of the binding Enterprise Standards [2.3.1 (i) / 2.3.2 (i)], legally based on the corresponding legal and technical norms, but enterprise-adjusted efficiency improving streamlining regarding the different processes and international locations of the cell production vendor parts and distribution partners' enterprises and the mobile 'ISAP LAST Units' [2.4.2].
+In all cases: